-Yet entrepreneurial tendencies are also associated with the psychological personality trait known as “openness to experience”, which has a lot more to do with creativity, lateral thinking, and what might be termed “artistic inclination”, that you might expect.
+Yet entrepreneurial tendencies are also associated with the psychological personality trait known as “openness to experience”, which has a lot more to do with creativity, lateral thinking – and what might be termed “artistic inclination” – than you might expect.

 In the various mythologies of the world — as alluded to by semi-mystical analysts of human consciousness, such as Carl Jung — there are certain recurring tropes, or archetypes, which seem to contain lessons on the nature of consciousness and the successful navigation of a course through life.
 “Artistic” and “creative” people often find that these symbolic motifs resonate strongly with them.

 So, on that note, here are a few ways in which a study of myth, legend, and even literature, may help to turn you into a better entrepreneur or artist.

 The Necessity of Sacrifice and Suffering for a Greater End Goal

 The modern myths of the New Age movement tend to emphasise the idea of the positive and minimise the idea of the negative.
 Yet we all know from bitter experience that life is sometimes tough, and cruel, and that resilience is as necessary as optimism for survival.